-To do these things, we need to develop an infrapolitics of TJ, one where the concealed sites of agency where culture, identity and self-preservation at the top has a telling effect on more visible institutional or liberalising dynamics (to adapt phraseology in Richmond, 2011: 116).
+To do these things, we need to develop an infrapolitics of TJ, one where the concealed sites of agency - culture, identity and self-preservation at the top – have a telling effect on more visible institutional or liberalising dynamics (to adapt phraseology in Richmond, 2011: 116).
 Such an infrapolitics might (i) provide a practical language for policy proposals, (ii) generate a more productive analysis of the entrenched hierarchies to be challenged, and (iii) help us recognise the limits of change in transitional environments.
 Instead of asking who TJ should be for (this has been well answered in the transformative justice literature), it would ask what elite actors (local/national, traditional/formal, economic/political) count, and how they interact to produce outcomes.
-It would shift analysis from the realm of victim-centred values and transformative norms where we are comfortable to the arena of compromises and negotiations, where we are not.
-Indeed, while the bottom-up grassroots actors transformative TJ theorists wish to empower are disparate, those political, economic and institutional elites who possess concentrated power may be easier target to both identify and to focus reform efforts on.
+It would shift analysis from the realm of victim-centred values and transformative norms, where we are comfortable, to the arena of compromises and negotiations, where we are not.
+Indeed, while the bottom-up grassroots actors transformative TJ theorists wish to empower are disparate, those political, economic and institutional elites who possess concentrated power may be easier targets to both identify and to focus reform efforts on.
 Though in no way dismissive of grassroots empowerment, it remains to be seen whether a literature that has fetishised the local, the bottom-up and subaltern resistance can mimic the pragmatic embrace of elites we see increasingly in development and peacebuilding discourses.

-Bibliography
+References

 Aciru, Monica.
 (2017) “Rethinking Post-Truth Commissions: Empowering Local Capacities to Shape Post-Truth Commissions Discourse”.
 Human Rights & International Legal Discourse 11(1):71-82.

 Aguirre, Daniel and Irene Pietropaoli.
-(2008) “Gender Equality, Development and Transitional Justice: The Case of Nepal” International Journal of Transitional Justice 2(3): 356-377
+(2008) “Gender Equality, Development and Transitional Justice: The Case of Nepal”.
+International Journal of Transitional Justice 2(3): 356-377

 Akmeemana, Saku and Doug Porter.
 2015.
-“Securing a New Ordering of Power in Timor-Leste: The Role of Subnational Spending.”
+“Securing a New Ordering of Power in Timor-Leste: The Role of Subnational Spending”.”.
 In: Sue Ingram, Lia Kent and Andrew McWilliam (eds.)
 A New Era?
 Timor-Leste After the UN, 117-140.
 Acton: Australian National University Press.

 Arnould, Valerie.
 2016.
-“Transitional Justice in Peacebuilding: Dynamics of Contestation in the DRC.”
+“Transitional Justice in Peacebuilding: Dynamics of Contestation in the DRC”“.
 Journal of Intervention and Statebuilding 10(3): 321-338.

 Aroussi, Sahla and Stef Vandeginste.
 2013.
-“When Interests Meet Norms: The Relevance of Human Rights for Power-sharing.”
+“When Interests Meet Norms: The Relevance of Human Rights for Power-sharing”.”.
 International Journal of Human Rights 17(2): 183-203

 Arthur, Paige.
 2009.
-“How ‘Transitions’ Reshaped Human Rights: A Conceptual History of Transitional Justice.”
+“How ‘Transitions’ Reshaped Human Rights: A Conceptual History of Transitional Justice”.”.
 Human Rights Quarterly 31(2): 321-367

 Balint, Jennifer, Kristian Lasslett and Kate Macdonald, “‘Post-Conflict’ Reconstruction, the Crimes of the Powerful and Transitional Justice” (2017) 6(1) State Crime Journal 4-12.

 Barma, Nazneen.
 2012.
-“Peace-building and the Predatory Political Economy of Insecurity: Evidence from Cambodia, East Timor and Afghanistan.”
+“Peace-building and the Predatory Political Economy of Insecurity: Evidence from Cambodia, East Timor and Afghanistan”.”.
 Conflict, Security & Development 12(3): 273-298.

 Bates, Robert H. 2015.
 When Things Fell Apart.
 Cambridge: Cambridge University Press.